YusukeIwaki/playwright-ruby-client/documentation/docs/api/response.md

 def finished
 ```

-Waits for this response to finish, returns failure error if request failed.
+Waits for this response to finish, returns always `null`.

 ## frame